Investigating the Feasibility of Using Rapid Cine-MRI for Monitoring Moving and Deforming Tumors

-Rapid MRi scans from Stage i-iV non-small-cell lung cancer (nSCLC) patients will be acquired.
+Rapid MRi scans from patients with primary non-small-cell lung cancer (nSCLC) patients will be acquired.
 MR acquisition will be performed without extrinsically administered contrast, using a balanced turbo field echo (TFe) sequence and commercially available coils.

 1. Rapid cine MR sequences, optimized for [Quote]guidance-quality[Quote] imaging, will enable long-term, non-invasive spatio-temporal monitoring of the entire irradiated thoracic volume.